hail-is/hail/hail/python/hailtop/batch/docs/docker_resources.rst

 be able to run the same code regardless of what machine the code is executing on.
 This packaged code is called an image.
 There are three parts to Docker: a mechanism for building images, an image repository called DockerHub, and a way to execute code in an image called a container.
-For using Pipeline effectively, we're only going to focus on building images.
+For using Batch effectively, we're only going to focus on building images.

 Installation
 ------------